Lab lessons: Halo Ink founder shares SMB Lab takeaways

 Q: Why is the SMB Lab such a unique resource?

 A: One thing that most people don't understand about small and medium businesses is that we don't have a board of directors.
 We don't have an advisory board.
 We have us.
 It's me.
-It’s, ‘Okay, do I spend $200,000 on equipment and just cross my fingers?’
-It’s so helpful to have a think tank like the SMB Lab for not only dealing with a particular problem but to not feeling like you’re alone on a deserted island.
+It's, 'Okay, do I spend $200,000 on equipment and just cross my fingers?'
+It's so helpful to have a think tank like the SMB Lab for not only dealing with a particular problem but also not feeling alone on a deserted island.
 It's nice to know there are people out there who are dealing with similar issues and that they're open to conversation.
 They wouldn't be there if they didn't want you to ask for help.

 Top photo: The main wall at Halo Ink in Phoenix.